abarb014/nctutorial/README.md

 returning.
 It will output what is on that port on the standard output.
 However, if you type `nc -l localhost 32981` it will appear as though your terminal has frozen.
 Let it go!
 It is fine.
 What you told `netcat` to do is to go to port 32981 and wait there until someone or somthing gives it some data. `-l` tells `netcat` to listen to a port, rather than try to connect to it.
 You cannot use this with the -p option.
 As soon as it recieves the data, `netcat` will close.
 Now we can start looking at some optional features of `netcat` as well as some examples to illustrate them.
-When using the `-l` option, `netcat` will default to my default interfaces as shown by the `ifconfig` command.
+When using the `-l` option, `netcat` will default to your default interfaces as shown by the `ifconfig` command.

 ### Example Uses